 Rental revenue is based on rents from leases entered into with tenants on closing of the applicable acquisitions, all of which are triple-net leases and as such include recoverable realty taxes.
-The Dilawri Leases have remaining lease terms ranging from approximately 10 to 18.6 years, with an average remaining lease term of 14.2 years and an annual basic rent escalation of 1.5% in each year during the initial term.
+The Dilawri Leases have remaining lease terms ranging from approximately 12.7 to 16.3 years, with an average remaining lease term of 13.8 years and an annual basic rent escalation of 1.5% in each year during the initial term.
 The Porsche JLR Edmonton property has an initial 17-year term and an annual base rent escalator of 1.0% after the fifth year of the term.
+The Pfaff Audi property has a triple-net lease with a remaining initial term of approximately 4.75 years, following which there are two five-year renewal options available to the tenant.
 Two of the Initial Properties are subject to land leases.
 Land lease expense includes straight line rent on the land leases over the expected lease term and recoverable realty taxes that have been paid by the REIT.

-For Q2 2016, rental revenue of \$8,302 was \$827 higher than the Adjusted Financial Forecast.
-For YTD 2016, rental revenue of \$16,609 was \$1,659 higher than the Adjusted Financial Forecast.
-The increases were attributable mainly to the three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton and Audi Barrie).
+For Q3 2016, rental revenue of \$8,538 was \$2,737 higher than the 71-day Period, primarily due to the time frame variance, which contributed approximately \$1,818.
+The four properties acquired since the IPO (Toyota Woodland,